standard/standard/CONTRIBUTING.md

 [![standard][standard-image]][standard-url]

-This repository uses [`standard`][standard-url] to maintain code style and consistency, and to avoid style arguments. `npm test` runs `standard` automatically, so you don't have to!
+This repository uses [`standard`][standard-url] to maintain code style and consistency and to avoid style arguments. `npm test` runs `standard` automatically, so you don't have to!

 [standard-image]: https://cdn.rawgit.com/standard/standard/master/badge.svg